Tly1001/project-2/README.md

 ## Functionality

-* Browse random dishes
+* Browse random dishes.
-* Get the recipe of the dish they liked
+* Get the recipe of the dish they liked.
+* Search for dishes that include a certain ingredient.

 ## Technologies Used
 * JSX